nickmvincent/paidf_consultation/code/README.md

 - Consent off: Opt‑in disabled
   - Open action → shows a short setup screen explaining how to enable sharing, pick attribution, license, and AI Preference, with links to Data FAQ and Privacy Policy.
-  - No preview or PR is created until `opt_in_enabled = True`.
+  - No preview or PR is created until `public_sharing_available = True`.

 - Consent on: First click (preview)
   - Runs privacy scan; enforces min/max message counts.
-  - Builds a preview that includes: assessment (good/bad/mixed from feedback counts), message count, attribution display, AI Preference, tags, feedback samples, and a public sharing warning (Researcher Access note shown only if ON).
+  - Builds a preview that includes: assessment (good/bad/mixed from feedback counts), message count, attribution display, AI Preference, tags, feedback samples, and a public sharing warning.
   - Normalizes tags from all sources (DB `chatidtag`, `chat.meta.tags`, and `chat.chat.tags`).
   - Creates a Share Preview JSON block with the exact contribution payload (including `response_labels`, which map specific assistant messages to good/bad using feedback `meta.message_id` or `meta.message_index`).